-

 Mexico City

 I arrived in Mexico City on a direct British Airways flight, one of two airlines that operate direct flights between the UK and Mexico City.
 My hotel was located in the historic centre, a great location for first-time visitors to Mexico City close to many of the city’s best attractions, museums and restaurants.
 After a good night’s sleep, I spent my first full day in the city exploring the historic centre.
-The main square is called the Zócalo and is home to the Metropolitan Catherdal, National Palace and Templo Mayor.
+The main square is called the Zócalo and is home to the Metropolitan Cathedral, National Palace and Templo Mayor.
 My first taste of Mexican history was at the Templo Mayor Museum.
-Prior to the Spanish conquest, the Zócalo was the main ceremonial centre in the Aztec city of Tenochtitlan, which was the capital of the Aztec Empire in the 15th century.
+Before the Spanish conquest, the Zócalo was the main ceremonial centre in the Aztec city of Tenochtitlan, which was the capital of the Aztec Empire in the 15th century.

 Overlooking Templo Mayor with the Cathedral in the background.